Edwin Etieyibo: Work and research

 Etieyibo sees philosophy as liberatory both in form and content.
 He is among scholars and philosophers promulgating the notion of Africanising philosophy and the validation of ethnophilosophy.
 Ethnophilosophy has been criticized and defended by some scholars in various literature discourse and critiques.
 Some of the most forceful critiques of ethnophilosophy come from the prominent African philosopher, Paulin Hountondji.

 Etieyibo was a member of the African Philosophy Society’s international steering committee for the third biennial African Philosophy World Conference in Dar es Salaam, Tanzania in 2019.

 In 2018, he presented one of the keynote addresses at the biennial conference of the International Social Ontology Society in Boston, Massachusetts.

-He currently serves as the Editor-in-Chief of the South African Journal of Philosophy, the Secretary/Treasurer of the International Society for African Philosophy and Studies and the Secretary of the African Philosophy Society — an organization for which he is a co-founder.
+He served as the Editor-in-Chief of the South African Journal of Philosophy between 2018 and 2023, the Secretary/Treasurer of the International Society for African Philosophy and Studies (2014-2023).
+Currently, he is the Secretary of the African Philosophy Society — an organization for which he is a co-founder.
 He has been named the Association for Research on Civil Society in Africa (AROCSA) champion of the week.

 His interests include, social and political philosophy, applied ethics, social and global justice, philosophy for children, African philosophy, African socio-political economy, epistemology, Descartes, rights and disabilities.
 This has been the focus of his research works in impacting and contributions to Africanising philosophy and the philosophy curriculum in ways that respond to different traditions of philosophy, especially the African philosophical traditions (also referred to as African philosophy) consistent with the demands of intercultural philosophy.